Stories of Our Partners

 Ms Tsui Kwan-yin Frankie, Chief Executive Director of Fu Hong Society, said that during the application process with the government, CarbonCare InnoLab assisted them with answers to the technical enquiries made by the government, speeding up their application process.
 They will use the subsidy obtained from the Feed-In Tariff (FIT) for the organisation's services, especially the part that is not subsidised by the government.

-The solar PV system uses bifacial solar PV panels, the back panels are transparent and allows sunlight to penetrate.
+The solar PV system uses bifacial solar PV panels, with transparent back sheets that allow sunlight to pass through.
 There are additional solar cells on the backside of each photovoltaic panel.
 When sunlight passes through the PV panel, it is refracted upon encountering the roof floor.
 With the remaining sunlight, the solar cells on the backside of the photovoltaic panel can increase the electrical power of the PV system.
 This system uses an optimizer that can monitor the power-generating condition of each solar panel independently, as well as increase the system's total power generation.

 In addition to the on-grid PV panels, there are also 2 off-grid PV panels on the rooftop, generating power for 2 CCTVs representatively.
 The panels are equipped with battery storage to ensure the CCTVs are in operation even at night or when the sky is cloudy.